omnivector-solutions/osd-documentation/slurm-installation/lxd.rst

    juju bootstrap localhost

-The command ``juju clouds`` can give you some details about the available clouds, and the command ``juju status`` shows the status of that cloud.
+Following a successful bootstrap, ``juju controllers`` will show your newly provisioned lxd controller.

 Add a model
 ###########

-Once you are logged into a juju controller you need to add a model.
+Once you have created your juju controller you need to add a model.
 Run the following command to add the model that will house the OSD.

 .. code-block:: bash